 Local Ingredients Creating Traditional and Modern Peruvian Cuisine

 The food is outstanding.
 Andina chef Dustin Koerner collaborates with Peruvian-born, Co-Owner Doris Rodriguez de Platt to develop a menu that celebrates the restaurant’s Andean roots with an emphasis on traditional and modern Peruvian cuisine.
 The kitchen sources native and local ingredients to create dishes at once traditionally rooted and personally inspired.
-Naturally healthy elements of Peruvian ingredients and cooking methods also enables Andina to offer a variety of menus to fulfill gluten free, celiac, vegetarian and vegan needs without sacrificing taste.
+Naturally healthy elements of Peruvian ingredients and cooking methods also enable Andina to offer a variety of menus to fulfill gluten-free, celiac, vegetarian and vegan needs without sacrificing taste.

 The Dining Experience at Andina